Categories

 Max (John Cho) is the single father of teenager Wally (Mia Isaac).
 They have a relationship that’s about as good as you could expect: Max is involved, caring, and kind towards Wally.
 He respects her boundaries, but still nervously keeps tabs on her social life.
 Wally, meanwhile, loves her dad, but feels a bit stonewalled, as he’s never quite known how to talk about Wally’s mother, his ex-wife Nicole (Jen Van Epps), who ran off when she was little.
 Max has finally started dating again, connecting with the younger Annie (Kaya Scodelario), but he feels the need to keep it secret from Wally.

 What ensues is fairly typical of the road trip genre: Lots of shenanigans; friction and heart-to-hearts; revelations about loving each other and embracing the moment; memories to last a lifetime (even a short lifetime).
 And there’s the weepy undercurrent of Max living out some last moments of glory as a dad, his dreams of going on adventures with Wally no longer deferrable.
-And it all comes to a head in the anticipated confrontations, including a couple of four-hankie tearjerker scenes.
+It all comes to a head in the anticipated confrontations, including a couple of four-hankie tearjerker scenes.

 Isaac is even better.
 She was the most emotive and human element of the uneven satire Not Okay, and I’m delighted to see her get a proper showcase.
 She’s riveting on screen, perfectly believable as a tempestuous teen, her sadness and confusion blending together.
 She sells the big moments without overselling them.